 It may be both exciting and a bit depressing for people who will use this tool to determine when they may suffer from another kidney stone.
 However, Mayo's researchers are also working on ways to treat them.
 Here's two other recent stories describing an emerging hope in kidney stone treatment research:

-Tags: Alzheimer's disease, cancer, diabetes, gut health, integrative medicine, kidney stones, leprosy, Lotte Dyrbye, lymphoma, Mayo Clinic Proceedings, measles virus, microbiome, News, osteoporosis, pancreatic cancer, personalized medicine, physician burnout, Rochester Epidemiology Project, stem cells, Stephen Ansell, Suresh Chari, Virology, Zhi Zhang Yang
+Tags: Alzheimer's disease, cancer, diabetes, gut health, integrative medicine, kidney stones, leprosy, Lotte Dyrbye, lymphoma, Mayo Clinic Proceedings, measles virus, microbiome, News, non-Hodgkin lymphoma, osteoporosis, pancreatic cancer, personalized medicine, physician burnout, Rochester Epidemiology Project, stem cells, Stephen Ansell, Suresh Chari, virology, Zhi Zhang Yang